huggingface/blog/tf-serving-vision.md

 To reduce the developers' cognitive load and training-serving skew, it's often a good idea to ship a model that has most of the preprocessing and postprocessing steps in built.
-Therefore, we'll serialize our model as a SavedModel such that the above-mentioned processing ops get embedded into its computation graph.
+Therefore, you should serialize the model as a SavedModel such that the above-mentioned processing ops get embedded into its computation graph.

 ## Preprocessing